urbit/urbit/pkg/hs/urbit-uruk/skew.md

 numbers will never happen on even our most powerful hardware.

 The traditional approach is to enrich the lambda calculus with additional built-in operations and data types, usually many.
-This makes competitive performance at the expense of radical simplicity, which makes interpreters difficult to implement.
-And the sets of operations differ among the enriched lambda calculi.
+Things such as different numeric types, cons cells, hash tables, and other data structures.
+This makes competitive performance at the expense of radical simplicity.
+And the sets of operations differ among the enriched lambda calculi, since there isn't a principled reason to choose one set of enrichments over another.

 Finally, in these enriched lambda calculi, code is not data.
 Functions are opaque values and cannot be inspected.
-Therefore, they cannot be interpreted for virtualization.
-Therefore, they cannot be serialized.
+Therefore, they cannot be interpreted for virtualization; you cannot simply write `eval` inside your system taking a closure as an argument.
+Therefore, they cannot be serialized; I cannot write a function which takes any value and serializes it to a bytestring.

 ## The Basic Reduction Rules